IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step03.md

 By default, **stderr** is also displayed on the terminal screen.
 The purpose of this third stream is to convey error messages.
 However it may also contain additional messages including  warnings or logs, depending on the command and its parameters.

 As an example, the following command generates an error.
-While searching for a word in a file is valid, attempting to search within a directory is not.
+While searching for a word in a file is valid with the `grep` command, attempting to search within a directory is not.

 ```bash
 grep foo /shared/data/bank/homo_sapiens